 His detractors complain that he was merely a storyteller who repeated fantastical and unlikely tales with no basis in reality.
 Furthermore, his visit to Egypt was fairly brief, he could not speak Egyptian, and had no understanding of Egyptian hieroglyphs or cursive script.

-It is important, however, to remember that Herodotus was not trying to write history in the modern deconstructionist manner.
+However, Herodotus was not trying to write history in the modern deconstructionist manner.
 He was simply describing what he saw and heard, and does not claim to have all the answers.
 Nevertheless, he was also criticised by other scholars of the ancient world.
 Plutarch wrote a set of essays called “Malice of Herodotus” and Manetho penned a (now lost) essay called “Against Herodotus”.

 His stories about the pharaohs are almost entirely hearsay, and should be taken with a fairly hefty pinch of salt, but they are entertaining.
 He claims that a priest read him a kings list which listed three hundred and thirty kings.
 Of those, eighteen were Ethiopian and one was a woman named Nitocris.
 Modern chronologies generally list only five Ethiopian Pharaohs, and what about Queen Regents such as Mereneith and the Female Pharaohs Sobekneferu and Hatshepsut?